micmejia/bible-dump/AMPC/2 Peter/2 Pet 3.md

-While you wait and earnestly long for (expect and hasten) the coming of the day of God by reason of which the flaming heavens will be dissolved, and the [[^c]material] elements [of the universe] will flare _and_ melt with fire?
+While you wait and earnestly long for (expect and hasten) the coming of the day of God by reason of which the flaming heavens will be dissolved, and the [material] elements [of the universe] will flare _and_ melt with fire?